Wiredcraft/test-backend/documentation/architecture.md

 ### NestJS

 This project makes heavy use of NestJS as it allows to rapidly build applications in a maintainable manner.
+It enables dependency injection,

 ### PostgreSQL